CRA and US LLCs: The Tax Classification Trap Canadians Face

 | Effective rate on $136,000 CAD | ~53.5% |

-This is the optimistic scenario — where the CRA grants a full foreign tax credit for the US tax.
-In practice, the effective rate can climb to 65-75% because:
+That's the optimistic scenario, where the CRA grants a full foreign tax credit for US tax paid.
+In practice, the rate climbs to 65-75% because of three compounding problems:

 -

 Income category mismatch.
 The CRA may classify the income as FAPI (investment income category) while the US treats it as active business income.
-Foreign tax credits in Canada are calculated separately for business income and non-business income.
-A credit earned in one category cannot offset tax in the other.
+Canada calculates foreign tax credits separately for business and non-business income.
+A credit in one category can't offset tax in the other.

 -

 Timing mismatch.
-FAPI is included in Canadian income in the year it is earned, regardless of when it is distributed from the LLC.
-If the US tax is paid in a different year (e.g., the next April), the credit may not align with the Canadian inclusion year.
+FAPI is included in Canadian income the year it's earned, whether or not it's distributed from the LLC.
+If US tax is paid the following April, the credit may not line up with the Canadian inclusion year.

 -

 Surplus account complexity.
 The CRA uses "exempt surplus," "taxable surplus," and "hybrid surplus" accounts to track taxes paid by foreign affiliates.
-For US LLCs, the surplus calculations often produce results where the underlying tax paid in the US does not fully offset the Canadian tax owing — because the CRA computes the credit based on the corporate tax it expects a foreign corporation to have paid, not the personal tax the IRS actually charged.
+For US LLCs, these calculations regularly produce results where the US tax paid doesn't fully offset the Canadian tax owed.
+The CRA computes the credit based on the corporate tax it expects a foreign corporation to have paid, not the personal tax the IRS actually charged.

 How does your structure score?